 1. The condition of walls, ceilings, and floors.

 In other words: check the property for mold.
 If it’s there, try to find out the reason why.
 Did the neighbors upstairs forget to turn off the water and the apartment got flooded?
 Or is there a bigger issue, such as a leaking water pipe?
 This might cause you a big headache and cost you a lot of money.
-Not to mention that it’s certainly not good for you.
+Not to mention that it’s certainly not good for your health.
 During summer months, you’ll spend most of your time indoors, so make sure that the environment inside the property is healthy.
-If you ask the agent whether there’s a problem with mold, they would surely deny it (possibly because they wouldn’t even know).
+If you ask the agent whether there’s a problem with mold, they are likely to deny it (possibly because they wouldn’t even know).
 That’s something you’d have to investigate yourself.